huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/oxford-hip-score.md

 ## Clinicians

-In the Clinician Portal, care teams will see the latest Oxford Hip Score for their patient, with concerning scores flagged for attention..
+In the Clinician Portal, care teams will see the latest Oxford Hip Score for their patient, with concerning scores flagged for attention.

 ![Oxford Hip Score in the Clinician Portal](./assets/cp-patient-list-oxford-hip-score.png)